YoshifumiFuyuno/Search-from-Popup-or-ContextMenu/README.md

 ## Privacy policy
   * Search query are **not saved**.
-  * You can use suggest(Google or DuckDuckGo or Qwant or Bing or Яндекс(Yandex) or 百度(Baidu)) in the popup search box, but you can disable it in the settings.
+  * You can use suggest(Google or DuckDuckGo or Qwant or Bing or Яндекс(Yandex) or 百度(Baidu)) in the popup search box or omnibox search, but you can disable it in the settings.
     "Popup/icons behaviour" -> "Enable search box suggest"
   * If you set your favicon to data: scheme and disable suggest, this extension will not access the network at all.
     Excludes processing performed by the browser (update and synchronization).